RAVING-Informatics/BioinformaticsMasterclass/Files_and_envs.md

 6. Challenge 🤓 Use just one line to:
    1. Get the number of output files
    2. Unzip all of the files
-   > Hint: everything you will need ot use has already been mentioned, and you don't need to use bcftools
+   > Hint: everything you will need to use has already been mentioned, and you don't need to use bcftools